Kawaguchi, Saitama: Climate

-Kawaguchi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
-The average annual temperature in Kawaguchi is 14.8 °C. The average annual rainfall is 1482 mm with September as the wettest month.
+Kawaguchi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with minimal snowfall.
+The average annual temperature is approximately 14.8 °C, and the city receives about 1,482 mm of rainfall annually, with September as the wettest month.
 The temperatures are highest on average in August, at around 26.6 °C, and lowest in January, at around 3.2 °C.

 Demographics

-As of May 1, 2010, registered population was 516,409, including 20,808 alien residents, continuing a trend of population growth in the city since 1933 when the city was founded.
-There has been a gradual increase in the number of non-Japanese residents living in the city because of the convenient location to Tokyo and relatively low rent.
+As of 2010, the recorded population was 561,506.
+There had been a gradual increase in the number of non-Japanese residents living in the city because of the convenient location to Tokyo and relatively low rent.
 Now, the number of people from China is the largest, followed by Korea and Philippines.

-Kawaguchi is a typical suburb city in the Tokyo metropolitan area, where population greatly changes between daytime and nighttime due to commute to big cities, especially to Tokyo.
+Kawaguchi is a typical suburb city in the Tokyo metropolitan area, where the population greatly changes between daytime and nighttime due to commute to big cities, especially Tokyo.
 Its population growth rate declined in the mid-1990s, but recent apartment construction boom in the city has helped to increase the population growth rate again.
-The number of children continues to decrease in accordance with the declining number of births; in 2009 4,735 live births were recorded in the city, a marked decrease from the 1971 peak of 7,932 births.
-By contrast, the rate of people over the age of 65 is increasing, and stood at approximately 18.5% as of January 1, 2010, although this is still below the national average.
+The number of children continues to decrease in accordance with the declining number of births; in 2009, 4,735 live births were recorded in the city, a marked decrease from the 1971 peak of 7,932 births.
+By contrast, the rate of people aged 65 or over is increasing, and stood at approximately 18.5% as of 1 January 2010, although this is still below the national average.

+In 2015, the recorded population was 578,112 residents.

-In 2017, 33,000 people in Kawaguchi were not Japanese citizens; 60% of them held Chinese citizenship.
-Around that year there had been an influx of Chinese nationals to Kawaguchi.
+In June 2023, 41,471 people in Kawaguchi were not Japanese citizens; 23,637 people of them held Chinese citizenship.